 From here you can see the summary of your holdings and navigate to all shareholding management features.

 Most changes to your account will require a form to be signed and returned.
-The most frequently requested forms can be found here.

 A share registry is an organisation that helps a company manage their list of shareholders.
 Responsibilities include maintaining an accurate record of shareholder transactions, issuing holding statements and managing dividend payments.